astronomer/airflow-guides/guides/airflow-decorators.md

 ## When and Why To Use Decorators

 The goal of decorators in Airflow is to simplify the DAG authoring experience and allow the developer to focus on implementing execution logic without having to think about orchestration logic.
 The result can be cleaner DAG files that are easier to read and require less code.
+Currently, available decorators can be used for Python and SQL functions.

 Take the following DAG with a simple `PythonOperator` as an example.
 Using traditional operators, our DAG looks like this: